 Updated: Friday, March 28, 2014 8:42 AM

-"Design Basics values its intellectual property and that of its many collaborative partnerships.
-We therefore will protect our 1800+ plan design copyrights from illegal infringements.
-This preserves and maximizes customers' investments, while also protecting its assets, employees and shareholders."
+"Design Basics values our intellectual property and that of its many collaborative partnerships.
+We, therefore, protect our 1,900+ plan design copyrights from illegal infringements.
+This preserves and maximizes customers’ investments, while also protecting our assets, our team members’ employment position, and our shareholders."